CS-UCY-EPL343/epl361.winter17.team6/README.md

   ### 1.Introduction
   ### 2.Requirements
   ### 3.Configuration
-  ### 4.

  ## 1.Introduction
-    This program was created by a UCY student team as a project that was assigned to them by 361 Cource.
+    This program was created by a UCY student team as a project for the EPL361 Software Engineering Course, in collaboration with Ideas2life.
+The program is a chatbot for the Foody website, created by the Ideas2life team.
+The purpose of the chatbot is to provide users with ability to execute their orders and search the website through it.

  ## 2.Requirements